DPS-Dev-Team/azure-content/ITPro/Services/cloud-services/howto-monitor-cloud-service.md

-﻿<properties linkid="manage-services-how-to-monitor-a-cloud-service" urlDisplayName="How to monitor" pageTitle="How to monitor a cloud service - Windows Azure" Title="How to monitor a cloud service - Windows Azure" metaKeywords="Azure monitoring cloud services, Azure Management Portal cloud services" Description="Learn how to monitor cloud services by using the Windows Azure Management Portal." metaCanonical="" disqusComments="1" umbracoNaviHide="0" writer="ryanwi" />
+﻿<properties linkid="manage-services-how-to-monitor-a-cloud-service" urlDisplayName="How to monitor" pageTitle="How to monitor a cloud service - Windows Azure" title="How to monitor a cloud service - Windows Azure" metaKeywords="Azure monitoring cloud services, Azure Management Portal cloud services" Description="Learn how to monitor cloud services by using the Windows Azure Management Portal." metaCanonical="" disqusComments="1" umbracoNaviHide="0" writer="ryanwi" />

 #How to Monitor Cloud Services